Jeff Xavier

-Jeffrey G. Xavier (born 7 September 1985) is a Cape Verdean basketball player for Cáceres in LEB Oro.
-He is a 2009 graduate of Providence College.
-Xavier transferred to Providence after two years at Manhattan College.
-Xavier is a member of the Cape Verde national basketball team.
-He is a graduate of St. Raphael Academy in Pawtucket.
-Born in the United States, he represents Cape Verde internationally.
+Jeffrey G. Xavier (born 7 September 1985) is a former Cape Verdean basketball player, and current head coach of the New England Lightning of the American Basketball Association.

+Background

+Born in the United States, he represented Cape Verde internationally.

+He is a graduate of St. Raphael Academy in Pawtucket, and a 2009 graduate of Providence College.

 Professional career

 In 2009–10 season he signed with Leche Río Breogán, team of LEB Oro.
-In the next season, he went to Cáceres 2016 of the same league.
+In the next season, he went to Cáceres Ciudad del Baloncesto of the same league.
 In 2011, Xavier signed with his third LEB Oro team in three seasons: Palencia Baloncesto.

 National team career

 Xavier is a member of the Cape Verde national basketball team and played with them at the AfroBasket 2021 qualifiers.

+Coaching career

+Xavier has been head coach of the New England Lightning of the American Basketball Association since 2025.